Core-Periphery Structure in Networks: Detecting Core-Periphery Structure

+Our methodology to compute core-periphery structure entails choosing a transition function to interpolate between core and periphery nodes.
+In most of the calculations in this paper, we use the sharp two-parameter function (\ref{trans1}) to illustrate our approach.
+However, there are many other viable choices for the transition function.

+One variant is to construct the vector $C^*$ using a smooth transition function $g(i)$.
+For example, one possibility is

-is maximized.
-There are two parameters: $\alpha \in [0,1]$ and $\beta \in [0,1]$.
+which has parameters $\alpha \in [0,1]$ and $\beta \in [0,1]$.
 The parameter $\alpha$ sets the sharpness of the boundary between the core and the periphery.
-The value $\alpha = 0$ yields the fuzziest boundary and $\alpha = 1$ gives the sharpest transition (i.e., a binary transition): as $\alpha$ varies from $0$ to $1$, the maximum slope of $C^*$ varies from 0 to $\infty$.
+The value $\alpha = 0$ yields the fuzziest boundary and $\alpha = 1$ gives the sharpest transition: as $\alpha$ varies from $0$ to $1$, the maximum slope of $C^*$ varies from 0 to $\infty$.
 The parameter $\beta$ sets the size of the core: as $\beta$ varies from $0$ to $1$, the number of nodes included in the core varies from $N$ to $0$.
-We define the total \emph{core score} of each node $i$ as

-where $\Gamma (i)$ is the set of neighbours of node $i$ and the normalization factor $Z$ is chosen so that $\max_k[CS(k)] = 1$.
-We note, additionally, that core score gives a new notion of network centrality \cite{faust,New10}

-In the results presented in this paper, we assign the values of $C^*_i(\alpha,\beta)$ to maximize $R$ using a simulated-annealing algorithm \cite{Kirk83} (see the online Supplementary Information for details of the procedure).
-Other algorithms may be faster, especially those in which the choices for $\alpha$ and $\beta$ depend on the structure of the network.
-The purpose of this paper, however, is to introduce a novel notion of core-periphery structure, so we leave the question of which algorithm is most efficient to future work.
+Another option, which allows our method to be significantly faster, is a transition function that has only one parameter.
+One can choose such a parameter to control the size of the core, the sharpness of the boundary, or some combination of the two.
+For example, one possibility is

+We plot (\ref{trans3}) for various values of $\alpha$ in Fig.~\ref{tanh}.
+One can then average over values of $\alpha$ to produce aggregate core scores.

+In this paper, we calculate aggregate core scores using formulations with both two-parameter and one-parameter transition functions.
+In the former case, we always average over 10000 values of $(\alpha,\beta)$ that are sampled uniformly from $[0,1] \times [0,1]$.
+(In particular, we use $\alpha = \beta = [0.01:0.01:1]$.)
+In the latter case, we always average over 10000 values of $\alpha$ that are uniformly sampled from $[0,1]$.
+(In particular, we use $\alpha = [0.0001:0.0001:1]$.)